Dual Diagnosis Treatment Centers in Los Angeles and Malibu, California

 The Oro House Compassionate Care Model® is inspired by a supportive therapy approach that reinforces self-esteem and builds self-confidence instead of confrontational styles used by other treatment centers.

 We value our inclusive treatment strategy that fosters a cohesive bond between family members, partners, spouses, and other significant relationships as a vital element of our treatment approach.

 Our comprehensive program includes medically supervised detox, residential inpatient rehab, outpatient treatment programs, and aftercare accommodations such as sober living, support groups, and a robust alumni program.

 We also have programs specifically designed for young adults and professional executives.

 In addition, we provide Incidental Medical Services (IMS) to ensure the safety of treatment services and quality of medical care related to each of our client’s long-term recovery for dual diagnosis and co-occurring disorders.

 Oro House is Joint Commission Accredited, LegitScript Certified, and licensed by the California Department of Healthcare Services to ensure the highest level of safe and effective care for our clients.

-In 2020, we were named best luxury rehab by Newsweek for the second year in a row.
+In 2021, we were named best luxury rehab by Newsweek for the second year in a row.